bterwijn/invocation_tree/README.md

 permutations('LR', [], 3)
 ```

-The [Memory Graph Web Debugger](https://memory-graph.com/#codeurl=https://raw.githubusercontent.com/bterwijn/invocation_tree/refs/heads/main/src/perm_mutable_undo.py&timestep=1&play) now shows that all function calls share the same list.
+The [Memory Graph Web Debugger](https://memory-graph.com/#codeurl=https://raw.githubusercontent.com/bterwijn/invocation_tree/refs/heads/main/src/perm_mutable_undo.py&timestep=1&play) now shows that all function calls use the same list.

 The [Invocation Tree Web Debugger](https://invocation-tree.com/#codeurl=https://raw.githubusercontent.com/bterwijn/invocation_tree/refs/heads/main/src/perm_mutable_undo.py&timestep=1&play) shows that all permutation are generated but with each action being undone so that in the end the list is empty again.

 #### exercise6
-Rewrite your code of **exercise5** so that it uses a list to represent the path and use backtracking with in-place mutation so that a single list is used in each recursive function call for higher performance.
+Rewrite your code of **exercise5** so that it uses a list to represent each path and use backtracking with in-place mutation so that a single list is used in each recursive function call for higher performance.

 # Quick Sort #